 - [Detail of delay event 1]

 All relevant documents, communications related to this request is attached along with this submittal.
 If you need more clarifications, please do not hesitate to contact us.

 [Name and designation]

-This is just a sample, Letter should be prepared and submit according to the contract.
+This is just a sample, Letter should be prepared and submit according to your (project’s) contract.